Adjective-Object/cordova-clickr/README.md

 ## overview of react/reflux magic
+You don't need to read this section if you already know how react / reflux works, this is jsut a quick overview to bring people up to speed without having to go off on large tangents.

 ### stores
 All shared state is supposed to be held in a store.
 Components can listen to